daemon251/Ultrakill-UltraTimeManipulation/release/UltraTimeManipulation/README.md

 # CUSTOMIZABILITY

 Virtually every part of this mod is configurable.
-The length of the list of every option is too long to exhaust in an image or two, but the HUD, input, slow motion effect, visuals, and audio all have their options.
+There are too many options to show, however I can say that the HUD, input, slow motion effect, visuals, and audio all have their options.
 Additionally, the audio and HUD can be changed inside of the audio and img folders.